ubcctf/ubcctf.github.io/_posts/2020-05-05-de1ctf-coderunner.md

 And that was it, the server just waited for input.
 If I sent some random text, say `AAAA`, the server just closed the connection.

-It was pretty unclear just from that what I was supposed to do.

 So next step was to take a look at that base64 blob to see what it was.

 `b64d(blob)` returned a Gzip file, and `gzip.decompress(b64d(blob))` returned an ELF 32-bit MIPS